OpenNews/srccon-work/facilitator_guide.md

 As a facilitator, you bring your experience and excitement (or even skepticism) to leading a discussion or workshop with a highly engaged group.

 * **Guide.** You set an agenda for the group.
 That could be laying out the contours of a problem you are wrestling with, and then guiding a group conversation that explores solutions.
 Or it could be teaching participants a new skill or technique they can take back to their newsroom.
 * **Invite.** You gather the wisdom in the room.
 You help make sure everyone feels able to participate, not just the people who already feel comfortable speaking up.
-You have the power to make conversations inclusive, and to help the room reach consensus, build connections, and find best practices.
+You have the power to make conversations inclusive and to help the room reach consensus, build connections, and find best practices.
 * **Organize.** You help everyone make the session productive.
-That means keeping an eye on time, and working through the activities on your agenda.
+That means keeping an eye on time and working through the activities on your agenda.
 At the end, you bring everything to a close, helping attendees summarize what they worked on and calling out key takeaways.

 Facilitators don't need to come in with all the answers.
 You're there to guide discussions or collaborative work, and to help attendees contribute and walk away having learned something new.